Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

 Use Case 2 Discription
 </summary>

-1. User in the Discord community receives a notification at a random time of day that they have received a prompt from the WhatchaDoinBot bot.
+1. User in the Discord community receives a notification at a random time of day that they have received a prompt from the WhatchaDoinBot bot.</p>
-2. User opens Discord.
+2. User opens Discord.</p>
-3. User responds to the random prompt by taking a picture and uploading it.
+3. User responds to the random prompt by taking a picture and uploading it.</p>
-4. User replies to the WhatchaDoinBot bot with their response to the prompt, which is sent to the moderator.
+4. User replies to the WhatchaDoinBot bot with their response to the prompt, which is sent to the moderator.</p>
-5. User waits for approval status from the WhatchaDoinBot bot.
+5. User waits for approval status from the WhatchaDoinBot bot.</p>

 </details>